J-cyber0/atmcomedian/README.md

 #### Prerequisites

-* Python 3.9 or higher
+* Python 3.9 or any version below Python 3.11
 * Pip
 * Git
 * PostgreSQL